Byron/btank/src/md/problems_solutions.md

     + Full control over environment variables and the tank startup process, which would allow to intercept launch requests entirely and would allow to speed up launching considerable.
 This is because I think the information tank wants within the host application can easily be obtained under 0.5s, which adds to the 3s the bprocess wrapper needs on a slow SMB share.
     + Tank would become (more) relocatable, as we control the contents of args (`--pc=PATH`) and environment variables (`TANK_CURRENT_PC`).
 However, it's unclear to what extend the contents of the various other path containing files are affecting it.
 For some reason I am optimistic about this though.

+# Process Launching with Deadline

+Deadline is a nice example of an epic fail, considering that it can't execute a script thanks to its .NET (and `mono`) roots.
+IronPython can't just execute something using built-in kernel functionality, but uses .NET to do it.
+The latter will only allow, as common on windows, 'real' executables.
+Therefore, a script that executes just fine with `subprocess.Popen(shell=False)` will not work when started from IronPython.

+**Solutions**

+1. Use cxfreeze to create a real bootstrapper executable.
+    + `cxfreeze -s --include-modules=__future__,imp,glob,shutil,platform,getpass,cProfile,json,logging.config,urllib2,uuid,distutils.version,sqlite3,code <bootstrapper>`
+        - every module from and including `urllib2` is what was required by tank to come up, which in turn is done by the tank specific delegate the bootstrapper should be using (see `btank-plugins/bprocess-delegates.py`)

 # Templates and Folder Creation